 So in the spirit of experimentation, Kase went searching for a better solution and landed on BetterCloud.
 “Our time is money and BetterCloud has 100 percent allowed us to make better use of it.”
 Now using Shared Contacts and Apps Butler, a directory lookup chat buddy, which users can chat with from Google Talk, Kase says, “it now takes 20 seconds or less to find the right contact information.”

 While Relay Foods was able to retire its shared contacts spreadsheet, the issue of maintaining up to date information persisted.
-With so many different offices, Relay wanted to give its managers some level of autonomy inside of Google Apps.
+With so many different offices, Relay wanted to give its managers some level of autonomy inside of G Suite.
 These managers can add new employees, add and edit shared contacts and create and add to or remove members from Google Groups.

 User Profile Self Editing